PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

        <project name="your-github-user/mbl-project-config-example" path="conf" remote="github" revision="master">
        ```

+       Replace:
-       Replace `your-github-user` with the GitHub user or organization that has your `mbl-project-config-example` repository.
+       * `your-github-user` with the GitHub user or organization that has your `mbl-project-config-example` repository.
+       * `master` with the branch or tag of `mbl-project-config-example`
+         containing the `bblayers.conf` you created in step 2.

     1. Add a line within the